By Scott Wilson, Lori Montgomery and William Branigin

 President Obama signed a landmark health-care bill into law Tuesday, enacting a sweeping overhaul of the nation's $2.5 trillion health system after a year-long effort that he said shows the United States "faces its challenges and accepts its responsibilities."

 "The bill I'm signing will set in motion reforms that generations of Americans have fought for and marched for and hungered to see," Obama said before putting his signature on the legislation.
-While he said it would take four years to fully implement some of the law's provisions, he highlighted measures thattake effect this year.
+While he said it would take four years to fully implement some of the law's provisions, he highlighted measures that

 In a ceremony in the East Room of the White House, Obama signed the massive bill after addressing a congratulatory audience that included lawmakers who supported the measure.
 No Republicans voted for the bill in the House or Senate, and Democrats who opposed it were not invited, White House officials said.
 They said those Democrats would not have wanted to attend anyway.